Interfacing is to the fashion fabric what the supporting actress is to the lead actress.

 - Spritz the pressing cloth with water until it is evenly damp — not soaking.

 - Then, with your iron, you are going to press—not iron.
 There should be no gliding motion!
-You don’t have to muscle it but the pressure should be FIRM.
+You don’t have to muscle it but you should lean FIRMLY on the iron (pressure is key).
 Hold for about 10 seconds or so.
 Then, lift your iron, overlap to a new area, hold for 10 seconds; lift, overlap to a new area, hold…

 - Once the entire area is fused, allow to cool COMPLETELY, about 5 minutes, before you move the newly “wedded” pair.